devleaks/followthegreens/docs/plugin.md

 - Improved routing algorithm attempt to respect taxiway network constraints (taxiway width, one ways...).
 - New commands to interact with FtG4D.
 - FtG4D specific log file created to help improve the plugin in case of misbehavior.
+- A few more goodies to be discovered inside FtG4D.

 # Installation